abelr-githubplace/courses/the_c_programming_language/the_c_programming_language_data_types.md

 ### Arrow operator

-To access the month in which the book "The Lord of the Rings" will return to the library we have to use the arrow operator `->` as follows.
+To access the month in which the book "The Lord of the Rings" will return to the library we have to use the arrow operator `->`.

 ```c
 unsigned char return_month = lord_of_the_rings.return_date->month;